ludeknovy/jtl-reporter-docs/blog/2024-02-15-degradation-curve.md

 Degradation curves are a powerful tool in the performance tester's arsenal, offering detailed insights into how applications behave under load.
 By understanding and applying the principles outlined in this guide, testing teams can enhance application performance, meet user expectations, and ultimately contribute to the success of their software projects.

-## Generation Degradation Curve With JtlReporter
+## Generate Degradation Curve With JtlReporter
 Traditionally, creating the degradation curve was done in Excel or any other similar tool.
-This is indeed very manual and not too scalable solution.
-As the test scenario outcomes had to be copied from the tests outputs from tools like JMeter, Locust, Gatling, etc. and copied into Excel.
-With every new test result the procedure must be done again.
+This is indeed a very manual and not too scalable solution.
+As the test scenario, outcomes had to be copied from the test outputs from tools like JMeter, Locust, Gatling, etc. and copied into Excel.
+With every new test result, the procedure must be done again.
 With JtlReporter you get the degradation curve for each scenario out of the box, without any manual steps needed.